Author: Family Travel Forum Staff

 The Top Family Mountain Resorts: Mammoth to Pennsylvania

 MOUNT SNOW RESORT in southern Vermont has lined up high output fan guns and miles of new snowmaking pipe, guaranteeing ski and ride thrills every day of the season.
 This family-friendly mountain has a trail system that keeps the entire family together whether they're racing down its largely intermediate terrain or exploring Carinthia, the only all-terrain-park face in the East equipped with 125 freestyle features in eight parks complete with obstacles like rock jibs and truck tires.
 Young riders and skiers will appreciate the beginner park and tubing park for afternoon fun.
 Mount Snow is also home to North America's only six-passenger bubble lift.
-Check their site for specials such as the annual Youth Pay Their Age Day (January 10, 2016) for everyone age 6 to 18, and Kids Ski & Learn Free Weeks.
+Check their site for specials such as the annual Youth Pay Their Age Day for everyone age 6 to 18, and Kids Ski & Learn Free Weeks.

 The Top Family Ski and Snow Resorts - Smugglers Notch to Winter Park

-Wherever you see ads or images within this special FamilyTravelConsulting.com travel section, the advertising and custom content has been brought to you by our sponsors.
+Wherever you see ads, images or videos within this special FamilyTravelConsulting.com travel section, the advertising and custom content has been brought to you by our sponsors.
 All other content and opinions are based upon the authors' actual travel experience and knowledge.